russell-archer/StoreHelper/README.md

 # Subscriptions
 Subscriptions are an important class of in-app purchase that are becoming more and more widely used by developers.

-In the demo app we include a group of auto-renewable subscriptions (Apple discourages the use of the older non-renewing subscriptions) for a "VIP Home Plant Care Visit".
+In the demo app we include a group of auto-renewable subscriptions (Apple discourages the use of the older, non-renewing subscriptions) for a "VIP Home Plant Care Visit".
 The subscription offers three different levels of service: Gold, Silver and Bronze.

 Open `Products.storekit` and review the "VIP" subscription group: